Our cigarette business is founded on understanding and meeting the preferences of adult smokers in all parts of the world.

 Our business is not about encouraging people to start smoking or to smoke more, but about meeting the preferences of adults, who have chosen to consume tobacco, and differentiating our brands from our competitors.

-British American Tobacco Cambodia is the leading cigarette company in the market, and manufactures and distributes the following international and local brands: State Express 555 , Ara , Liberation and National .
+British American Tobacco Cambodia is the leading cigarette company in the market, and manufactures and distributes local brands and the international brand State Express 555.

 Along with the pleasures of smoking there are real risks of serious diseases such as lung cancer, respiratory disease and heart disease, and for many people, smoking is difficult to quit.